 With the recent decision in Actavis v Eli Lilly Lord Neuberger has rethought, and rewritten, the rules of infringement.
 After 35 years of doctrinal development going back to the legendary Catnic case and seemingly settled in Kirin-Amgen in 2005, the Supreme Court has injected a nitro boost and taken the lead in establishing a test applicable across Europe.
 Litigators are going wild for it, but it is vital to look at the challenge that has been laid down to the patent makers, getters and even granters as it could have major ramifications for the day job.

 The basics of the case

-Eli Lilly were working on Pemetrexed, which is conventionally used to treat tumours in its free acid form - which is toxic.
-After a very broad initial claim to use of a methylmalonic acid, and the usual added matter wranglings at the EPO, claims were granted to Eli Lilly directed to a specific salt, Pemexetred disodium - which is less toxic.
-Actavis used different Pemetrexed salts with the same effect.
-"A fight ensued, which presumably wouldn't have happened if an amendment had been available to 'a Pemetrexed salt' and it went all the way to the Supreme Court."
+Eli Lilly were working on pemetrexed, which is conventionally used to treat tumours in its free acid form - which is toxic.
+After a very broad initial claim to use of a methylmalonic acid, and the usual added matter wranglings at the EPO, claims were granted to Eli Lilly directed to a specific salt, pemetrexed disodium - which is less toxic.
+Actavis used different pemetrexed salts with the same effect.
+"A fight ensued, which presumably wouldn't have happened if an amendment had been available to 'a pemetrexed salt' and it went all the way to the Supreme Court."